 - The inclusion of the Dark Pharaoh Herald.

 The Dunwich Horror: Large expansion.
 In a rural town outside of Arkham, a family of sorcerers have created an abomination that threatens mankind.
 Adds eight investigators, four Ancient ones, and two other worlds.

-The Dunwich Horror: Extremely powerful monster that can be summoned during the game.
+- The Dunwich Horror: An extremely powerful monster that can be summoned during the game.
 The Horror can randomly advance the doom track and has randomly drawn abilities and combat stats per battle.

-Tasks and missions: Lengthly side quests may be taken to gain rewards, missions also require sacrifices to complete.
+- Tasks and missions: Lengthy side quests may be taken to gain rewards, missions also require sacrifices to complete.

 The Black Goat of the Woods: Small expansion.
 The cult of Shub-Niggurath is rising in power and must be stopped.

-The Innsmouth Look: The town is home to the human/Deep One hybrids, possibly including the investigators!
+- The Innsmouth Look: The town is home to human/Deep One hybrids, possibly including the investigators!

-Deep Ones uprising: The Deep One conspiracy in Innsmouth is represented by a new countdown track.
-If the track fills their efforts have succeeded and the Ancient One awakens independent of the doom track.
+- Deep One uprising: The Deep One conspiracy in Innsmouth is represented by a new countdown track.
+If the track fills, their efforts have succeeded and the Ancient One awakens independent of the doom track.
 The investigators can slow the uprising track by alerting the FBI.

 The Lurker at the Threshold: Small expansion.
 It's realized that the portals opening through Arkham are extensions of Yog-Sothoth, and it must be confronted to save the city.